All Products

 2. In the top-left corner, select your region.

-3. In the navigation pane on the left, choose Workspaces, then click your workspace name to open it.
+3. In the left-side navigation pane, choose Workspaces, then click your workspace name.

-4. In the navigation pane on the left, choose Getting Started > Model Gallery.
+4. In the left-side navigation pane, choose Getting Started > Model Gallery.

-2. In the model list on the right side of the Model Gallery page, search for and click the Qwen2-7B-Instruct model card to open its details page.
+2. On Model Gallery page, search for and click Qwen2-7B-Instruct card to open its details page.

-3. On the model details page, click Fine-tune in the upper-right corner.
+3. On model details page, click Fine-tune in the upper-right corner.

-4. In the Fine-tune configuration panel, set these key parameters.
-Leave others at default.
+4. In the Fine-tune panel, set these key parameters.
+Leave others at defaults.

 Parameter